 TikTok has become a hub for music discovery in every genres, but it has proven to be one of the best ways to get some hype for independent projects.
 Getting your music noticed on TikTok is no easy feat, but there are some key trends that you can follow to boost your music on this platform.
-Here are 6 examples of people who are using the app to get their music heard (and it’s working!).
+Here are some key tips on how to get your music noticed on TikTok.

-Getting your music noticed on TikTok can seem like a huge leap, but simply following in these artist’s footsteps could possibly help launch your career!
-It’s working for them – and it could work for you.
+Getting your music noticed on TikTok can seem like a huge leap, but simply following some of these tips could possibly help launch your career!
+It’s working so far – it could work for you.